 Now you have to find the appropriate screen height which will be required for placement of the projector in the center location.
 It is crucial that you should use the dimension of your screen size you will need while watching movie or TV series.
 It is advisable to keep the lower section of screen minimum 24 inches off the ground.
 Opt for the optimum screen size which is often around 100 inches as it will provide you the best visual quality.
 Mark the ideal screen placement with pencil or tape and point out the viewing section of the screen but avoid the edges.

 Now, here’s the tricky part:

-Step 6: Like step 4, it is also a continuation of the previous level, and you need utilize one formula to find the ideal vertical placement which will provide best viewing angle.
+As step 4, it is also a continuation of the previous level, and you need to utilize one formula to find the ideal vertical placement which will provide the best viewing angle.
 The recipe is offset from your projector X screen height = Distance above the center of the screen.
-Now suppose you have a projector with widescreen aspect ratio, so it means the overall image size will be more extensive than usual.
+Now suppose you have a projector with a widescreen aspect ratio, so it means the overall image size will be more extensive than usual.
 Then you have to place the projector almost parallel the midsection of your screen.

-Step 8: Now after finding out the position and you should use a power drill to make a hole in the ceiling.
+Now after finding out the position and you should use a power drill to make necessary holes in the ceiling.
 However, it is recommended that the place in the roof should have proper concrete otherwise there will be chances of an accident.
 You can even use the extended wood panel to connect two joists in the ceiling and then install the bracket in the required area.

 Now you have to attach the bracket to your projector, and it would be best if you can follow the instruction manual properly.
 While attaching the bracket, you should make sure the bracket is in-line with the lens.
 You should adequately screw the mount so that the entire bracket is ideally connected to the projector.